FREQUENTLY ASKED QUESTIONS

 CBD comes from specific varieties of the cannabis plant, also known as hemp.
 The cannabis plants are first separated and then CBD is extracted.
 The cannabis plant contains 85 chemical substances, one of which is CBD.
 It is the second most abundant compound found in hemp and represents up to 40% of its extracts.
 CBD is a 100% naturally-occurring chemical compound sourced directly from the cannabis plant.
 Above all, CBD is not synthetic or man-made.

 Click here to learn more answers to your commonly asked questions.

-The answer can get complicated, but the simple answer is No, when using Freshleaf CBD products.
-Drug tests screen for THC content, not CBD content.
+The answer can get complicated, but the simple answer is no as long as you’re using Freshleaf CBD products.
+Drug tests screen for THC levels, not CBD content.
 Freshleaf CBD products are derived from internationally and domestically grown industrial hemp only containing trace amounts of THC, if at all.

 Does this mean that all companies follow the same road and use legal CBD?
 Absolutely not.
-Be careful when choosing a CBD company.
-Do some research and search for some reviews before using a product.
+Be careful when choosing your CBD.
+Do your research and search for reviews before you buy.

 There are many legitimate CBD companies on the market today and Freshleaf CBD is one of them.
-Choose wisely.
+Choose your CBD supplier wisely.

 Stay safe by consulting your physician before starting a new dietary supplement.

 If you are already taking dietary supplements, you should inform your doctor.
 Research shows that many people do not let their doctors know that they are taking a dietary supplement or are considering taking one.
 While many products are safe, side effects can happen, especially if taken with other medications.
 Even if you don’t take medication or have a chronic health problem, the wrong dietary supplement or the wrong amount, can cause problems.
 So check with your doctor before taking a dietary supplement.